7 Things Your Ecommerce Website Must Have

 Hopefully your product pages give your customers all the information they need.
 If not, giving them an easy way to contact you to get their questions answered is crucial to closing the sale.
 Display your phone number prominently on your product page and provide clear instructions for returns and exchanges.
 Consider offering live chat as well—in a study by Forrester Research, 44% of online consumers said having questions answered by a live person at the point of purchase was the most important feature a website can offer.

 No matter how well-organized your products are, some customer will want to find something specific as quickly as possible.
 For those customers, make sure you have an ever-present search box to get them where they want to go.

-Customers are more likely to purchase when they can read reviews—more than 88% of online shoppers say reviews influence their purchasing decisions.
+According to research by Spiegel Research Center, online shoppers are 270% more likely to purchase a product with 5 reviews than one with no reviews.
 And don’t be afraid of negative reviews.
-Not only do bad reviews give you an opportunity to address problems and show your excellent customer service with a courteous replay and a swift resolution, 57% of consumers are suspicious of companies with only positive reviews.
-Don’t be afraid to ask for a review—according to a recent survey by BrightLocal, 7 out of 10 consumers will leave a review if asked.
+Bad reviews give you an opportunity to address problems and show your excellent customer service with a courteous reply and a swift resolution.
+Don’t be afraid to ask for a review—according to BrightLocal's Local Consumer Review Survey, 85% of consumers are willing to leave a review if asked.